Longships Lighthouse: The first lighthouse

 Smith's lighthouse was first lit on 29 September 1795.
-Built to Wyatt's design, it was a round tower, three storey's high and built of granite, on top of which was a glazed lantern storey with a copper-covered dome.
+Built to Wyatt's design, it was a round tower, three storeys high and built of granite, on top of which was a glazed lantern storey with a copper-covered dome.
 Within the tower itself, the lower level contained a water tank and coal store, the middle floor housed the oil tanks and a kitchen, while the top floor served as a bedroom.
 The lantern contained a fixed array of eighteen Argand lamps with reflectors, arranged in two tiers and shining out to sea, probably the first time Argand lamps and reflectors had been installed in an offshore lighthouse.
 The tower was only just over 38 ft high, but was built on top of a rock pinnacle meaning that the lantern was 24 m above sea level; nevertheless very high seas obscured its light.
-In the early 19th century it was manned by a two teams of two keepers, each team being on station for a month at a time.
+In the early 19th century it was staffed by two teams of two keepers, each team being on station for a month at a time.

-In 1836 Trinity House bought out the lease of the Longships (and other remaining privately-owned lighthouses).
-The Corporation built a set of keepers' dwellings onshore, near Sennen Cove facing the lighthouse out to sea, in 1855; keepers' families lived there and the keepers themselves when not on station.
+In 1836, Trinity House bought out the lease of the Longships (and other remaining privately owned lighthouses).
+The Corporation built a set of keepers' dwellings onshore, near Sennen Cove, in 1855, facing the lighthouse out to sea; keepers' families lived there, as did the keepers themselves when not on station.
+By this time there were still four keepers, but three now occupied the lighthouse while one (by monthly rotation) was ashore.